stratdev3/SimpleW/documentation/simplew/docs/addons/templates.md

 ### simplew-minimal

 The `simplew-minimal` template generates a **minimal SimpleW application** with the smallest possible setup.
-It's based on the [getting started](../guide/getting-started.md#minimal-example) example.
+It's based on the [getting started](../guide/getting-started.md#minimal-example) minimum example.

 **Create a project**